jhudsl/OLD_Cancer_informatics_for_PIs/docs/02-informatics_leadership.md

 3) **Different capabilities** - Research of multi-disciplinary collaborations has revealed that when collaborating members are unclear of how their expertise and work contributes to the project, they are less motivated and fell less valued.

-Working with members of different backgrounds to determine how their expertise can contribute to the project, as opposed to simply assigning them a task, will not only help with moral, but it can also better define how a collaborator can further contribute to a project in ways that you may not already expect^[3](https://link.springer.com/article/10.1007/s11024-019-09381-6)^.
+Working with members of different backgrounds to determine how their expertise can contribute to the project, as opposed to simply assigning them a task, will not only help with morale, but it can also better define how a collaborator can further contribute to a project in ways that you may not already expect^[3](https://link.springer.com/article/10.1007/s11024-019-09381-6)^.

 4) **Reduced sense of responsibility** - Another concern of collaboration is that team members may feel less responsibility or commitment to a project than for a project within their own lab.